openvinotoolkit/model_server/docs/custom_node_development.md

 `const char* name`  - pointer to the string representing the input name `uint8_t* data` - pointer to data buffer.
 Data is stored as bytes.
 `uint64_t dataBytes` - the size of the data allocation in bytes `uint64_t* dims` - pointer to the buffer storing array shape size.
-Size of each dimension consumes 8bytes `uint64_t dimsCount` - number of dimension on the data array `CustomNodeTensorPrecision precision` - data precision selector
+Size of each dimension consumes 8 bytes `uint64_t dimsCount` - number of dimension in the data array `CustomNodeTensorPrecision precision` - data precision enumeration

 ### CustomNodeTensorInfo struct

-The fields in struct CustomNodeTensorInfo are similar like in CustomNodeTensor.
+The fields in struct CustomNodeTensorInfo are similar to CustomNodeTensor.
 It just holds information about the metadata of the custom node interfaces: inputs and outputs.

 ### "CustomNodeParam" struct

 Struct CustomNodeParam stores a list of pairs with pointers to parameter and and value strings.
-Each parameter can be references in such object using an index.
+Each parameter can be references in such object using an index you can search by key name by iterating the structure.

 ### "execute" function
 ```